 Program Structure

-The program offers six months of enhanced skills training with rotations in medical oncology outpatients, medical oncology in-patients, radiation oncology in-patients, gynecological oncology and palliative care.
-Your rotations will take place at:
+The program offers six months of enhanced skills training with rotations in medical oncology outpatients, medical oncology inpatients, radiation oncology outpatients, psychosocial oncology and palliative care.
+Your rotations can take place at:

 Medical Oncology (Outpatient/Cancer Clinic)

-The four-week medical oncology outpatient rotation will give you in-depth knowledge of the chemotherapy regimens used in different disease sites, as well as managing treatment side-effects.
-You will spend time in the clinic setting and get exposure to primarily lung, GI and breast cancers.
-You will also be involved in the triage service where you will learn about management of treatment reactions and emergent care of patients on treatment (who may require admission).
-You will provide palliative care and gain experience in pain management.
+The four-week medical oncology outpatient rotation will give you in-depth knowledge of treatment of common cancer sites, including management of treatment side-effects.
+You will spend two blocks in the clinic setting with exposure to common cancers, including lung, GI and breast and prostate cancers.
 You will attend educational rounds to enrich your experience.

 Medical Oncology (In-patient)

-For four weeks, you will be part of a multidisciplinary team providing in-patient care to patients receiving chemotherapy, suffering from chemotherapy-related side effects or complications of the disease.
+For four weeks, you will be part of a multidisciplinary team providing in-patient care to cancer patients.
+You’ll learn how to recognise and manage treatment-related side effects or complications from cancer.
 You will become familiar with diagnosis and treatment of common medical oncologic emergencies such as febrile neutropenia and sepsis.
-You will become proficient at treating chemotherapy-related mucositis, enteritis, nausea, vomiting, anemia, thrombocytopenia and neutropenia.

-This rotation will give you opportunities to identify and manage disease complications including pleural effusions, biliary obstruction, ureteric obstruction, bowel obstruction and hypercalcemia of malignancy.
-Many patients on the in-patient service are making the transition from active cancer management to palliative or supportive care only.
-You will be expected to guide and counsel patients and families through this difficult transition.
+Many patients on the in-patient service are making the transition from active cancer management to palliative or supportive care.
+You will learn how to guide and counsel patients and families through this difficult transition.

 Radiation Oncology

-You will be part of a multidisciplinary team of healthcare providers offering in-patient and outpatient care for this four week rotation.
-You will work with patients who are receiving radiotherapy or suffering from treatment side effects.
-You will become familiar with radiation oncology emergencies including acute cord compression and cauda equina, superior vena cava obstruction, acute deterioration secondary to brain metastases and impending airway compromise.
+You will work in the outpatient setting, understanding the indications, delivery and possible side effects of radiation therapy.
+You will become familiar with radiation oncology emergencies including acute cord compression and cauda equina, superior vena cava obstruction, brain metastases and impending airway compromise.

 You will be exposed to common treatment side effects and complications including dermatitis, mucositis, esophagitis, pneumonitis, enteritis and radiation necrosis.
 You will also learn about the role of radiation for palliation of symptoms.